yourskarthick07/Estimation-of-business-project/Readme.md

-# Estimation-of-business-Expenses
+# Estimation-of-business-Project
 Certainly!
-Here's an introduction to a hypothetical GitHub repository named **Estimation-of-business-Expenses**:
+Here's an introduction to a hypothetical GitHub repository named **Estimation-of-business-Project**:

 ---

-## Estimation of Business Expenses
+## Estimation of Business Project

 ### Introduction

-Welcome to the **Estimation of Business Expenses** repository!
+Welcome to the **Estimation of Business Project** repository!
 This repository contains tools and resources for estimating and managing business projects effectively.
 Whether you're a project manager, a team lead, or an analyst, this repository aims to provide you with useful templates, guides, and code snippets to streamline the estimation process and improve project outcomes.

 ### What's Included